 Additive manufacturing (AM) presents metal powder manufacturers with new challenges.
 While a large array of different alloys is available for conventional manufacturing procedures, there is only a handful of standard alloys for the powder-bed process.
 On the other hand, demand is high for complex material and process solutions that extend the benefits of additive manufacturing to a variety of products.
-TÜV SÜD has now developed a new certification programme enabling metal-powder manufacturers to prove the quality of their processes.
+TÜV SÜD has now developed a new certification program enabling metal-powder manufacturers to prove the quality of their processes.

 Reliable assessment and certification of metal-powder manufacturers

-The certification programme developed by TÜV SÜD maps the essential safety requirements specified in Annex I to the EU Pressure Equipment Directive 2014/68/EU in reference to the material manufacturer, in conjunction with the detailed requirements of the W 0 leaflet of the German AD 2000 Code.
+The certification program developed by TÜV SÜD maps the essential safety requirements specified in Annex I to the EU Pressure Equipment Directive (PED) 2014/68/EU in reference to the material manufacturer, in conjunction with the detailed requirements of the W 0 leaflet of the German AD 2000 Code.
 The objective of the AD 2000 Code is to specify the essential safety requirements according to the PED.
 The code includes the general principles for materials, joining methods, personnel and the necessary qualification tests.
-“In our certification programme for metal-powder manufacturers, we have complemented the requirements of the PED and the W 0 leaflet with our expertise and experience in materials and welding technologies”, says Gunther Kuhn, Head of Product Management in the Plant Safety business unit of TÜV SÜD Industrie Service GmbH.
-“The programme provides us with an excellent basis for the reliable assessment and certification of metal-powder manufacturers.”
+“In our certification program for metal-powder manufacturers, we have complemented the requirements of the PED and the W 0 leaflet with our expertise and experience in materials and welding technologies”, says Gunther Kuhn, Head of Product Management in the Plant Safety business unit of TÜV SÜD Industries Service GmbH.
+“The program provides us with an excellent basis for the reliable assessment and certification of metal-powder manufacturers.”
 In addition to quality assurance and traceability, it also covers evidence of the production reliability of certain material groups and the fundamental suitability of the metal powder for additive manufacturing.

-In a pilot audit carried out at Rosswag Engineering, the certification programme has already been implemented successfully in practice.
-Rosswag Engineering specialises in the manufacture of custom metal powders and additive manufacturing components produced in an integrated process chain according to highest quality requirements.
+In a pilot audit carried out at Rosswag Engineering, the certification program has already been implemented successfully in practice.
+Rosswag Engineering specializes in the manufacture of custom metal powders and additive manufacturing components produced in an integrated process chain according to highest quality requirements.
 Rosswag GmbH is an international leading supplier of rolled rings and open-die forged products with weights of up to 4.5 tonnes per piece.
 One of the company's special features is its 7,000-tonne material warehouse which accommodates over 400 metallic materials for production.
 Founded in 2014, the Rosswag Engineering division expanded Rosswag's product portfolio with the addition of engineering services and innovative manufacturing methods, such as 3D printing of metallic components on laser powder-bed fusion (LPBF) machines.
-‘Metal 3D printing’ is the colloquial term for an additive manufacturing method for the production of metallic components offering optimised functionality.
+‘Metal 3D printing’ is the colloquial term for an additive manufacturing method for the production of metallic components offering optimized functionality.